ghankerson/origins-conscioussness/uroboros.md

   a pre-genital stage.
 To be satisfied is to eat.
 To express or to speak means to excrete or spit at this stage.

-* The masturbatory stage is genital in character.
+* The masturbatory stage is genital and procreative in character.

 * The World Parents is the stage of propagation in duality.